EdwinVW/dapr-workshop/Assignment07/step-by-step.md

 ## Step 3: Get the license key for the FineCalculator component

 The `CollectionController` of the FineCollectionService uses an `IFineCalculator` implementation to calculate the fine for a certain speeding violation (check out the code).
 The calculator used is the `src/FineCollectionService/DomainServices/HardCodedFineCalculator.cs`.
-To demonstrate retrieving secrets, this calculator component expects a license key (also hard-coded, remember this is a sample application!).
+To demonstrate retrieving secrets, this calculator component expects a license key (this is just hard-coded, remember this is a sample application!).
+The `CollectionController` retrieves the key from the `appsettings.json` file using the standard ASP.NET Core configuration mechanism.

 You will now change the controller so it retrieves the license key from the Dapr secrets management building block: